uchicago-cs/chiventure/docs/npc.md

 - [npc.h](/include/npc/npc.h) - Contains the structs for the foundational aspects of NPCs
 - [dialogue.h](/include/npc/dialogue.h) - Contains the strcts for all of the NPC dialogue functionality
 - [rooms-npc.h](/include/npc/rooms-npc.h) - Contains the structs for handling NPCs in rooms
+- [npc_move.h](/include/npc/npc_move.h) - Contains the structs for handling the movement of NPCs
+- [npc_battle.h](/include/npc/npc_battle.h) - Contains the structs and functions for battles involving NPCs

 ### chiventure/src/npc
 - [CMakeLists.txt](/src/npc/CMakeLists.txt) - CMake file for examples